Zion's Church, Worpswede: Church building and furnishings

 Moor commissioner Jürgen Christian Findorff carried out the construction of the church building, following the plans by Johann Paul Heumann, Electoral Hanoverian court architect of King and Elector George II Augustus of Great Britain and Hanover.
 As summus episcopus, i.e. the supreme governor of the Lutheran State Church of Hanover, he provided financial support for the construction of the church.
 The church was built between 1757 and 1759 during the wearisome Seven Years' War, which had its American version as the Anglo-French and Indian War.

 The brick hall church is not oriented, but directed on a southwest–northeast axis.
 Its else rather modest interior is beautified by a typical Protestant Kanzelaltar, combining pulpit and altar table, created in Rococo forms.
 The pulpit altar is structured by columns and pilasters, in their midst the pulpit.
-It bears the Tetragrammaton יהוה in a top auriole and to the left of the pulpit the king's rocaille-ornamented initials GR (Georgius Rex, hidden on the photo by a painting of a temporary exhibition).
+It bears the Tetragrammaton יהוה in a top aureole and to the left of the pulpit the king's rocaille-ornamented initials GR (Georgius Rex, hidden on the photo by a painting of a temporary exhibition).

 Lofts (or matronea) span between the outer walls and the columns of Tuscan style.
 The structure of the lofts and the columns carrying them show already clear classical influence.
 In typical classical manner the ceiling was originally completely flat, until in 1898 the central section was changed to barrel vault.
 Due to the loft columns connecting to the flat ceiling only the central section could be changed to barrel vault, disturbing the classical appearance of the hall, giving the impression of a three-nave structure.

 There are heads of cherubim by Clara Westhoff and floral ornaments by Paula Becker at the pendentives and the columns, connecting to the ceiling.
 After in 1900 Westhoff and Becker, both then members of the artists' colony in Worpswede and still students, had rung the church bells for fun, which was generally understood as a fire alarm, they were fined.
 They could not pay and were allowed to perform instead by way of offering these decorative elements to the church.

 The church tower with its spire in baroque forms had been added at the northeastern end of the actual church building only in 1798.
 Zion's Church is located on the Weyerberg hill, and with its tower it is a landmark, often used as subject of paintings by the artists.